Microsoft closes deal to buy Call of Duty maker Activision Blizzard after antitrust fights

 Since the deal was announced in January 2022, Microsoft has secured approvals from antitrust authorities covering more than 40 countries.
 Crucially, it got a thumbs-up from the 27-nation European Union after agreeing to allow users and cloud gaming platforms to stream its titles without paying royalties for 10 years.

-But the deal faced resistance from British and American regulators who worried it would stifle competition in the video game industry.
-Top rival Sony also feared it would limit PlayStation gamers’ access to Call of Duty, Activision’s long-running military shooter series.
+The deal faced its strongest resistance from British and American regulators.
+Sony also feared it would limit PlayStation gamers’ access to Call of Duty, Activision’s long-running military shooter series.

-The U.S. Federal Trade Commission lost a court bid to pause the deal so that its in-house judge could review it.
+The FTC over the summer lost a court bid to pause the deal so that its in-house judge could review it.
 The FTC hasn’t given up, appealing the decision and last month filing notice of its plan to resume that trial.
-That signals the U.S. regulator’s intention to unwind the deal even after it closes.

-In the meantime, the U.K. regulator was the last major hurdle to the transaction going through.
-To get its approval, Microsoft will sell off cloud streaming rights outside the EU and three other European countries for all current and new Activision games released over the next 15 years to French game studio Ubisoft Entertainment.
+To get the U.K.’s approval, Microsoft will sell off European cloud streaming rights for all current and new Activision games released over the next 15 years to French game studio Ubisoft Entertainment.

-British regulators had initially blocked the transaction over concerns Microsoft could withhold Activision titles from the cloud gaming market.
-Then, in an unprecedented move, the U.K. watchdog said it needed to reconsider.

-One factor was the EU’s approval, granted after Microsoft promised to automatically license Activision titles royalty-free to cloud gaming platforms.
-Another “material change of circumstance,” according to court documents, was an agreement Microsoft signed with Sony to make Call of Duty available on PlayStation for at least 10 years.

-But the regulator still criticized how the deal came together and warned other companies not to use the “tactics employed by Microsoft.”
+But the regulator still criticized how the agreement came together and warned other companies not to use Microsoft’s tactics to “insist on a package of measures that we told them simply wouldn’t work.”

-“Microsoft had the chance to restructure during our initial investigation but instead continued to insist on a package of measures that we told them simply wouldn’t work,” the watchdog’s CEO, Sarah Cardell, said in a statement.
-“Dragging out proceedings in this way only wastes time and money.”

 The U.K. regulator “deserves credit for imposing a structural remedy on Microsoft that is significantly stronger than the weak commitments accepted by the European Commission,” said Max von Thun, director of the Europe office of the Open Markets Institute, a proponent of stronger antitrust enforcement.

-But the CMA’s flip-flopping makes the U.K. regulator look “weak and indecisive,” he said.
+But the flip-flopping makes the U.K. regulator look “weak and indecisive,” he said.

-“Moving forward, there is now a serious risk that in their dealings with the CMA, merging companies and their advisors will no longer take no for an answer,” von Thun said.

 Up until now, computer-maker Dell held the record for the priciest tech deal after it bought data-storage company EMC in 2016 for around $60 billion.
 Microsoft’s own biggest deal was its $26 billion acquisition of professional-networking service LinkedIn around the same time.

-Another contender, still pending, is chipmaker Broadcom’s $69 billion plan to buy cloud technology company VMware.

-Microsoft valued the Activision deal at $68.7 billion when it announced the acquisition in early 2022, “inclusive of Activision Blizzard’s net cash,” though Microsoft agreed to pay $95 in cash for each share of the game-maker, closer to $75 billion.
+Microsoft valued the Activision deal at $68.7 billion when it was first announced, “inclusive of Activision Blizzard’s net cash,” though Microsoft agreed to pay $95 in cash for each share of the game-maker, closer to $75 billion.

-One of Activision’s key assets for Microsoft was its King studio, maker of popular mobile games such as Candy Crush Saga.
+Kotick signaled his coming departure Friday, saying he is “fully committed to helping with the transition” through the end of 2023 and will, until then, remain as CEO of what’s now a Microsoft subsidiary.

+“Combining with Microsoft will bring new resources and new opportunities to our extraordinary teams worldwide,” Kotick wrote in a letter to employees.

-Microsoft had said when it announced the deal that Kotick will continue to serve as CEO.
-The Activision business unit would then report to Phil Spencer, who has led Microsoft’s Xbox division since 2014.
+He is now reporting to Spencer, who has led Microsoft’s Xbox division since 2014.

 While Sony’s PlayStation remains the industry leader, Microsoft in recent years has been scooping up game studios in an effort to drive more gamers to Xbox.
 Last year, it spent $7.5 billion to acquire ZeniMax Media, the parent company of video game publisher Bethesda Softworks, maker of Elder Scrolls, Fallout and the recently-released Starfield.
 One of Microsoft’s most popular games, Minecraft, came from its $2.5 billion acquisition of Swedish developer Mojang in 2014.